bensonkitia/bensonkitia.com/content/privacy.md

 date: false
 ---

-Last updated 02-09-2021
+Last updated 02-14-2021

 ## Scope

-This privacy policy applies to bensonkitia.com.
+This privacy policy applies to bensonkitia.com and yerdle.kitia.dev.

 ## Terminology

-bensonkitia.com:
+bensonkitia.com and yerdle.kitia.dev.

 - the site